rapid7/metasploit-framework/Contributing-to-Metasploit.md

 ## Client Exploits

-Client exploits typically run as an "evil service" that a remote client will connect to.
-They nearly always require some kind of user interaction to trigger, such a viewing a web page.
+Client exploits generally run as an "evil service" that a remote client will connect to.
+They nearly always require some kind of user interaction to trigger, such a viewing a web page, downloading a file, or otherwise connecting to the service controlled by the attacker.

 ### [CVE-2005-1790](http://www.cvedetails.com/cve/CVE-2005-1790)